 USM Central includes several filters displayed by default.
 These filters enable you to search for your items of interest.
 You can either filter your search, or enter what you are looking for in the search box, in the upper left corner of the page.

 - Go to

-- Type your search in the Enter search phrase box.
+- Enter your search in the Enter search